eduNEXT/drydock/README.rst

 Steps for migration
 -------------------

-In this guide, we'll outline the steps for a successful migration to Olive with Drydock, along with important considerations to ensure a smooth transition.
+This guide delineates the necessary steps for a seamless migration to Olive using Drydock, ensuring a smooth transition with careful consideration of potential challenges.

 1. For Olive, it is necessary to update the version of `Drydock <https://github.com/eduNEXT/drydock>`_ to the latest version 15.x.x in the requirements.txt file of your environment, including: